-We have nominated John M. Deutch, Henrique de Campos Meirelles, Dennis J. Picard and William R. Spivey, the Directors in the class of Directors whose terms expire at the annual meeting, for three-year terms that will expire at the annual meeting in the year 2004.
+We have nominated John M. Deutch, Henrique de Campos Meirelles and William R. Spivey, the remaining Directors in the class of Directors whose terms expire at the annual meeting, for three-year terms that will expire at the annual meeting in the year 2004.

-We have also nominated Michael C. Ruettgers for a three year term that will expire at the annual meeting in the year 2004 and Frederic M. Poses for a two year term that will expire at the annual meeting in the year 2003.
-The Board of Directors elected Mr. Ruettgers and Mr. Poses to the Board last year in order to fill vacancies on the Board.
+We have also nominated Frederic M. Poses and Michael C. Ruettgers for three-year terms that will expire at the annual meeting in the year 2004.
+The Board of Directors elected Mr. Poses and Mr. Ruettgers to the Board last year in order to fill vacancies on the Board.
 In accordance with Raytheon's Certificate of Incorporation, new Directors elected by the Board must stand for election at the next year's annual meeting.
-After the 2000 annual meeting two of the three classes of Directors will have five members and the remaining class will have four members.
+After the 2000 annual meeting two of the three classes of Directors will have four members and the remaining class will have five members.